kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I gasp.
 - At precisely that moment, my security camera at home goes off and sounds an alarm on my phone.
 I don't have time to look.
 - The woman dressed as Lorraine (who I now believe to be Carmen Cano, Domingo's sister) and a man sit directly behind me, in seats that have been saved for them.
-- Trish Penny, Christine BJ, and another English woman have come to listen.
+- Patricia, Christine BJ, and another English woman have come to listen.
 They maybe know what's going on, it's not clear.
-Certainly there is a frosty feeling, and when we walk out and I insist I'm going to continue playing the piano, and play some Spanish flamenco at the next concert, Trish visibly grimaces.
+Certainly there is a frosty feeling, and when we walk out and I insist I'm going to continue playing the piano, and play some Spanish flamenco at the next concert, Patricia visibly grimaces.
 - When I get home that night, I check my camera security camera.

 ![Screenshot of the security cam alarm pic](../../content/documents/evidence/12-march-alarm-notification.jpeg)